askewai/wwbof/README.md

 # werewolf-line-bot
-A LINE bot - a party game called Werewolf
+A LINE bot - a party game called Werewolf built with LINE API and deployed with Heroku.

+Main files:
+- app.py
+- game.py

 Screenshots of the gameplay